apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Richard Simmons, fitness personality and TV host, dead at 76**
+**Orioles' Heston Kjerstad on Concussion IL After HBP That Sparked Brawl With Yankees**

-You can read more about it [here](https://www.cnn.com/2024/07/13/entertainment/richard-simmons-death/index.html).
+You can read more about it [here](https://www.si.com/mlb/orioles-heston-kjerstad-concussion-il-clay-holmes-pitch-hit-head-sparked-brawl-yankees).

 ## Requirements
 - Python 3.8